openmeterio/benthos-openmeter/examples/kubernetes-pod-exec-time/README.md

 The entire pipeline can be found in [config.yaml](config.yaml).

 Check out the configuration file and the [Benthos documentation](https://www.benthos.dev/docs/about) for more details.

+## Production use

+We are actively working on improving the documentation and the examples.
+In the meantime, feel free to contact us [in email](https://us10.list-manage.com/contact-form?u=c7d6a96403a0e5e19032ee885&form_id=fe04a7fc4851f8547cfee56763850e95) or [on Discord](https://discord.gg/nYH3ZQ3Xzq).

+We are more than happy to help you set up OpenMeter in your production environment.